blankenberg/anvio.org/help/stable/programs/anvi-rename-bins/index.md

                  &#45;&#45;report&#45;file rename.txt
 </div>

 And voila!
 Now you have a second collection named `SURFACE_OCEAN_SAMPLES` that contains your four bins, now named  `SURFACE_OCEAN_Bin_00001`, `SURFACE_OCEAN_Bin_00002`, `SURFACE_OCEAN_Bin_00003`, and `SURFACE_OCEAN_Bin_00004`.
-The order that the numbers are in represents the quality of the bin as a MAG, given by the completion minus redunancy.
+The order that the numbers are in represents the quality of the bin as a MAG, given by the completion minus redundancy.

 The file `rename.txt` is just a tab-delimited file that contains a summary of your renaming process.
-The first column has the original name of the bins that you renamed, the second has their new names, and the remaining columns contain information about those bins (like their completion, redundency, and size).
+The first column has the original name of the bins that you renamed, the second has their new names, and the remaining columns contain information about those bins (like their completion, redundancy, and size).

 ### Example 2: Separating out the MAGs

 Okay, but what if you want to label your MAGs separately from your bins?
-You don't like `SURFACE_OCEAN_bin_00004` since it only has a completition stat of 50 percent, and you're not sure if you want to include `SURFACE_OCEAN_bin_00003`  since it has 50 percent redundency.
-How can you differenciate these iffy bins in your collection?
+You don't like `SURFACE_OCEAN_bin_00004` since it only has a completion stat of 50 percent, and you're not sure if you want to include `SURFACE_OCEAN_bin_00003`  since it has 50 percent redundancy.
+How can you differentiate these iffy bins in your collection?

 Here is the solution: